Operation Halmazag: Background

 Until 2009, German troops were involved only in a handful of firefights with Taliban militants.
 Between April and June, the number of direct contacts had already topped the total of the seven years before.
 A similar development struck Faryab province and the surrounding districts: Having already taken up actions to put the Taliban at rout, Norwegian forces saw themselves increasingly threatened by insurgent activities.

 With casualties rising, the German leadership was prompted to revise the rules of engagement for its troops in early 2009.
 The German military began joint operations with Afghan security forces in accordance to the "Afghan-face" strategy of ISAF in April 2009 and continued to conduct own operations to improve the security as well as supporting other allies in their own struggle.
 By 2009, there were three major hotspots: the insurgency of the Taliban in Kunduz' Char Dara district, the presence of armed militants in Baghlan province and the militants' activities in Faryab province.

 Following the Kunduz airstrike against two captured fuel tankers in September 2009, Germany reclassified the Afghanistan deployment in February 2010 as an "armed conflict within the parameters of international law", allowing German forces to act without risk of prosecution under German law.
 In early 2010 as well, US troops were poured into Northern Afghanistan and Regional Command North upgraded to be led by a major general in the future.

 On 2 April 2010, the largest battle since the fall of the Kunduz in 2001 took place when a large group of insurgents attacked 28 German paratroopers in the vicinity of Isa Khel and a nearby Afghan police station.
 Three German soldiers died of wounds sustained in combat and eight suffered wounds and injuries of varying degree.
 Six Afghan troops were killed by friendly fire when the crew of a German infantry fighting vehicle mistook these reinforcements for insurgents.
-The battle of Isa Khel entered German military history as the most bloody hostile encounter German troops have been involved in since the end of World War II.
+The battle of Isa was the most bloody hostile encounter German troops have been involved in since the end of World War II.
 Twenty-one troops were honored for their bravery, among them 14 American servicemen of the 158th Aviation Regiment.